You should consider the OnePlus 9 series

 The upgrades you're looking for

 The OnePlus 8T has a stunning 120Hz AMOLED panel backed by the latest internal hardware available.
 The flat display is a joy to use, the phone runs Android 11 out of the box, and with 65W fast charging, you won't need to leave it plugged in overnight.
-It is missing a few extras, but if you want a OnePlus phone in 2020, this is the one to get.
+It is missing a few extras, but if you want to maximize value, this is the phone to get.

 All the extras

-The OnePlus 8 Pro delivers all the features you'd want from a flagship in 2020.
+The OnePlus 8 Pro delivers all the features you'd want from a flagship.
 It has a gorgeous design with a QHD+ 120Hz AMOLED panel, great cameras, outstanding hardware, and 30W wired and wireless charging.
 If you don't mind shelling out the premium over the 8T, there's a lot to like in the 8 Pro.
+With the 12/256GB option now on sale, you are getting a great overall value.

 We may earn a commission for purchases using our links.
 Learn more.